 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 7D Manual.
+Further information on the features and operation of the 5D Mark IV and 7D can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 7D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Canon 7D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.